Returning to Work After a Stroke: Know Your Rights

 1. Document Everything: Keep detailed records of any incidents, including dates, times, and what was said or done.

-2. Report the Behavior: Follow your company’s procedures for reporting discrimination.
-This might involve speaking with HR or filing a formal complaint.
+2. Report Behavior: Follow organizational procedures for addressing discrimination.
+This may include contacting human resources or submitting a formal complaint.

-3. File a Charge with the EEOC: If internal reporting doesn’t resolve the issue, you can file a charge of discrimination with the Equal Employment Opportunity Commission (EEOC).
-The EEOC will investigate your claim and may take action on your behalf.
+3. File a Charge with EEOC: If internal reporting does not resolve an issue, a charge of discrimination can be submitted to Equal Employment Opportunity Commission (EEOC).
+This agency will review the claim and may take action on your behalf.

 Returning to Work After a Stroke